animaone/castlevania-64-camera-routine/README.md

 Basics of game mechanics

-It looks like a game that was made well on the run...
+It looks like a game that was made with a very short deadline...